John Kerry: Trump's comments 'inappropriate'

 "I think people want, people want their own identity," Trump said.
 "So if you ask me, others, I believe others will leave."

-In response, Kerry said: "I thought, frankly, it was inappropriate for a President-elect of the United States to be stepping in to the politics of other countries in a quite direct manner.
-And he'll have to speak to that -- as of Friday, he's responsible for that relationship."

-Kerry called Merkel "one of the strongest leaders in Europe" and "most important players with respect to where we are heading."
+Speaking to CNN, Kerry described Merkel as "one of the strongest leaders in Europe" and "most important players with respect to where we are heading."